The Manufacturers Guide To Sustainable Materials

 Sustainability mandates are becoming increasingly common in fortune 100 companies, and leaders in every department of large manufacturing companies are looking for answers.

-The only problem is, green energy and recycling can be adopted relatively easily, but there is no access to reliable supply chains of bio-based materials.
+The only problem is, that green energy and recycling can be adopted relatively easily, but there is no access to reliable supply chains of bio-based materials.

 Because there is no access to sustainable materials, companies have been forced to focus on the traditional solutions: green energy initiatives and recycling programs that could help reduce their carbon footprint on their annual ESG reports.
 Unfortunately, the impact of these programs didn’t create meaningful movement on the journey toward a sustainable future.